Wound Care Photo Documentation App for Clinicians

 - 4

-Compare visits to assess the healing trajectory
+Compare visits to assess the healing trajectory (Pro)

 Open the timeline, pick the baseline visit and the current visit, and use side-by-side or the Pro progress slider to judge healing objectively before deciding on therapy changes.